Chapter 1: Cultural Relativism (see below)

 The number of successes in the physical and biological sciences continues to grow.
 Almost daily discoveries in physics, chemistry, biology, and genetics are providing important technological developments and improved models of the physical world; from the human body to beyond the solar system.
 At the same time, natural resources are being depleted, social unrest is increasing, weapons of mass destruction are proliferating, and the possibility of an inhospitable planet in the near future is growing at an exponential rate.
 To meet these threats, more than progress in the physical and biological sciences is needed.
 Ensuring a bright future for humans requires progress in the social sciences.
 In particular, effective solutions to the problems emerging in our changing world require a fresh theory of social behavior.
 I suggest this requires a modern theory based on two fundamental concepts: relativity and culture.
 These are discussed in detail in the following two chapters.

 Version: 7 September 2016

 Emeritus Professor of Anthropology

 Do not quote the following without written permission of the author.
 Editorial changes may be made at any time.
-Comments are welcome and should be addressed to email@example.com.
+Address comments to firstname.lastname@example.org.